 When you go to www.epo.org you access the home page of the European Patent Register in a non-secure environment.
 By clicking on the button “Open the European Patent Register” you will automatically access the European Patent Register in a secure environment.
 More...

 European patent applications are generally published 18 months after the date of filing or the earliest priority date.
 Prior to publication the application is kept confidential by the patent office.

 New EP applications are published once a week (usually on Wednesday at 14.00 hrs CET).

 To receive notification when an application is published, you can sign up for the free Register Alert service and add the unpublished application to your monitoring list.
 Read more about Register Alert.

 The EPO publishes a divisional application as soon as possible after its filing.
 However, at least five weeks are needed for technical preparations before publication.

-You can choose between three kinds of search: Quick Search, Advanced Search and Smart Search.
-The Advanced Search and Smart Search buttons are displayed on the Quick Search screen.
+You can choose between three types of search: Quick search, Advanced search and Smart search:

 For each designated contracting state offering this service you will be able to view: